14+ Free Business Proposal Templates with Cover Pages

 • Develop your brand: irrespective of how small or big your business is, you need to have a brand that along with its tagline, color, and logo, connects with your target customers.
 It portrays what you stand for and who you really are.

 • Select your proposal avenues: your options for marketing avenues depending on the targeted audience.
-You can choose from networking events, business websites, blogging, brochure, social media, and emails.
+You can choose from networking events, business websites, blogging, brochures, social media, and emails.

 • Set your budget and goals: your goals define what you want to achieve.
 Your goals should include time-based, relevant, measurable, attainable, and specific performance.